Fire Trails

 In some areas, the local Bush Fire Management Committee may identify the need for a fire trail on private property.

-If a fire trail is identified on private land the Rural Fire Service will seek to enter into an agreement with the landholder to establish, maintain and access the fire trail.
+If a fire trail is identified on private land, the RFS will seek to enter into an agreement with the landholder to establish, maintain and access the fire trail.

 How volunteers will be involved